junxit/us-congress-bills-113/metadata.md

 - 2013-05-03 — Placed on the House Calendar, Calendar No. 21.
 - 2013-05-03 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-50.
 - 2013-05-03 — Reported by the Committee on Energy and Commerce.
 H. Rept.
 113-50.
+- 2013-05-14 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2013-05-14 — Considered as unfinished business. (consideration: CR H2587)
+- 2013-05-14 — Considered under suspension of the rules. (consideration: CR H2582-2584)
+- 2013-05-14 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1580.
+- 2013-05-14 — Motion to reconsider laid on the table Agreed to without objection.
+- 2013-05-14 — Mr. Walden moved to suspend the rules and pass the bill.
+- 2013-05-14 — On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 145). (text: CR H2582)
+- 2013-05-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by the Yeas and Nays: (2/3 required): 413 - 0 (Roll no. 145).(text: CR H2582)